Murder of Ashley Smylie: Insanity plea

 The long-established M'Naghten rules were used in conjunction with Mississippi's legal standards for testing insanity to determine whether Carly Gregg met the criteria for such a defense.
-Gregg's psychiatrist Dr. Andrew Clark conducted a cross-examination with attorney Michael Smith.
-Despite Dr. Clark making the court aware of Gregg's depression and auditory hallucinations, he concurred that Gregg had knowingly attempted to cover-up the murder when asked by Smith.
-Dr. Jason Pickett and Dr. Amanda Gugliano performed a mental evaluation test on Gregg using the M'Naghten rules, with insanity being evaluated by two specific criteria.
-The first criteria concerns whether the individual has previously been diagnosed with a mental disorder.
-The second criteria is dependent on whether the individual understood "the nature and the quality" of the actions they took whilst committing the offence.
-Dr. Clark testified that Gregg had undergone a mental health crisis during the events of 19 March, which he believed was caused by a newly prescribed medication.
-It was noted by Olivia Leber that Gregg had been diagnosed with clinical depression and adjustment disorder and that she denied experiencing auditory hallucinations, however it was unknown whether they were chronic and symptoms of these conditions were not observed during a second appointment.
-Counsellor Rebecca Kirk confirmed that Gregg had disruptive thoughts, anger issues and difficulty sleeping.
+Gregg's psychiatrist, Dr. Andrew Clark, was cross-examined by defense attorney Michael Smith.
+Despite Clark making the court aware of Gregg's depression and auditory hallucinations, he concurred that Gregg had knowingly attempted to cover-up the murder when asked by Smith.
+Dr. Jason Pickett and Dr. Amanda Gugliano performed a mental status examination on Gregg using the M'Naghten rules, with insanity being evaluated by two specific criteria.
+The first criterion concerns whether the individual has previously been diagnosed with a mental disorder.
+The second criterion is dependent on whether the individual understood "the nature and the quality" of the actions they took whilst committing the offense.
+Clark testified that Gregg had undergone a mental health crisis during the events of March 19, which he believed was caused by a newly prescribed medication.
+It was noted by Olivia Leber that Gregg had been diagnosed with clinical depression and adjustment disorder and that she denied experiencing auditory hallucinations; however, it was unknown whether they were chronic, and symptoms of these conditions were not observed during a second appointment.
+Counselor Rebecca Kirk confirmed that Gregg had disruptive thoughts, anger issues, and difficulty sleeping.

-Evidence provided by investigators was reviewed by Dr. Jason Pickett, these included text messages sent from Gregg to her friend in the time leading up to 19 March, specific journal entries which Pickett described as "theatrical" and "concerning", conversations between Gregg and her family and use of prescribed medication.
-A dosage of the SSRI escitalopram taken by Gregg was determined as not being a cause of the crimes that were committed.
-An appointment with Leber on 12 March resulted in Gregg no longer taking the medication sertraline due to unwanted side effects.
+Dr. Jason Pickett reviewed evidence provided by investigators, which included text messages sent by Gregg to her friend in the period leading up to March 19, specific journal entries that Pickett described as "theatrical" and "concerning", conversations between Gregg and her family, and the use of prescribed medication.
+A dosage of the medication escitalopram taken by Gregg was determined as not being a cause of the crimes that were committed.
+An appointment with Leber on March 12 resulted in Gregg no longer taking the medication sertraline due to unwanted side effects.
 Despite informing Kirk and Leber that she did not experience auditory hallucinations, Gregg did explain to Dr. Amanda Gugliano that she heard voices as a young child.

-After the evidence was reviewed and the mental evaluations were completed, Dr. Jason Pickett concluded that he believed Gregg did not meet Mississippi's legal definition of insanity on 19 March, and that the nature, quality and wrongfulness of her actions was known.
-The prescribed dosage of escitalopram was also considered by Dr. Pickett as not being a cause of Gregg's actions.
+After the evidence was reviewed and the mental evaluations were completed, Dr. Jason Pickett concluded that he believed Gregg did not meet Mississippi's legal definition of insanity on March 19 and that the nature, quality, and wrongfulness of her actions were known.
+The prescribed dosage of escitalopram was also considered by Pickett as not being a cause of Gregg's actions.
+In reaction to the conclusion, Gregg's father Kevin Gregg told People Magazine that Carly "knew right from wrong" and that she was not insane.
+He also criticised not being contacted by anybody involved and called the defence "poor".
+He went on to say that the only thing that would help Gregg is the truth, rehabilitation and remorse, expressing that he hopes she "finds Jesus" and "reconciles with what she did".